Muv Cannabis Dispensaries of Florida

 Pain Relief

-The properties mentioned above may make CBG a natural way to manage pain of varying degrees, particularly pain related to inflammation or muscle tension.
+The mechanisms mentioned above plus CBG’s activity at the alpha-2 and COX receptors help make CBG a natural way to manage pain of varying degrees, particularly pain related to inflammation or muscle tension.
 When taken alongside other cannabinoids like CBD or THC, many patients report experiencing pain relief.

 Cancer Treatment